masolimano/maneage/README-hacking.md

      below.
 As you see, after the cloning some further corrections to your clone's Git settings are necessary: first, you need to remove all possibly existing Git tags from the template's history.
-Then you need to rename conventional `origin` remote server, and the `master` branch.
-This is because managing your project will be much more easier if you follow the conventions and point these names to your project's man branch and remote server.
+Then you need to rename the conventional `origin` remote server, and the `master` branch.
+This renaming allows you to use these standard names for your own customized project (which greatly helps because this convention is widely used).

      ```shell
-     $ git clone git://git.sv.gnu.org/reproduce
+     $ git clone git://git.sv.gnu.org/reproduce   # Clone/copy the project and its history.
      $ mv reproduce my-project                    # Change the name to your project's name.
      $ cd my-project                              # Go into the cloned directory.
      $ git tag | xargs git tag -d                 # Delete all template tags.
      $ git config remote.origin.tagopt --no-tags  # No tags in future fetch/pull from this template.
-     $ git remote rename origin template          # Rename current/only remote to "template".
+     $ git remote rename origin template-origin   # Rename current/only remote to "template-origin".
      $ git branch -m template                     # Rename current/only branch to "template".
      $ git checkout -b master                     # Create and enter new "master" branch.
      ```